Ghostrunner

-Ghostrunner is an action-platform video game developed by One More Level, 3D Realms and Slipgate Ironworks and published by All In!
-Games and 505 Games.
-It was released for Microsoft Windows, PlayStation 4 and Xbox One in October 2020, and Nintendo Switch in November 2020, followed by a next gen release for PlayStation 5 and Xbox Series X/S in September 2021.
+Ghostrunner is a 2020 action platform video game co-developed by One more Level and Slipgate Ironworks, produced by 3D Realms, and co-published by 505 Games and All in!
+Games.
+The game was released for PlayStation 4, Windows and Xbox One in October 2020, and Nintendo Switch in November 2020, followed by a next gen release for PlayStation 5 and Xbox Series X/S in September 2021.
 A version for Amazon Luna was made available in April 2021.
-Ghostrunner is co-produced by 3D Realms and co-developed by Slipgate Ironworks.
 A story expansion, titled Ghostrunner: Project Hel, was released on 3 March 2022.

-A sequel is in development.
+Ghostrunner received positive reviews from critics and has sold over 2.5 million units as of September 2023.
+A sequel, Ghostrunner 2, released on 26 October 2023.

 Gameplay

-As Jack the Ghostrunner, the player must traverse dangerous environments by dashing, jumping, wall-running, and grappling.
+Played from a first person perspective as Jack the Ghostrunner, the player must traverse dangerous environments by dashing, jumping, wall-running, grappling, and sliding.
 The player will also encounter enemies, which must be handled carefully, as both enemies and the player can be killed in one hit.
 Jack can use a mechanic called Sensory Boost, allowing him to slow down time and dodge and deflect bullets in midair.
 As the player progresses through the story, they will unlock new abilities and upgrades, which they can apply using tetromino-like pieces on a grid system.